Summer Camps 2019: Preschool and Special Needs

 Summer camps for the preschoolers may seem hard to find, but there are actually several in the area that cater just to the little ones, and many bigger camps that have shorter days for the preschool crowd.
 Similarly, for those of you looking for camps for your kids with special needs, there are camps that specialize in special needs services, and there are also general inclusive camps that provide the smaller kid-to-counselor ratios or special attention for kids who might need it.
-As with my previous posts on Sports Camps, Arts Camps, and STEM Camps (and next week for Social Studies and Language Camps), I turned last year to my local friends and also the readers of the Madison Area Facebook Page for their suggestions for Preschool and also Special Needs camps, and have now, freshly updated the list for 2018.
+As with my previous posts on Sports Camps, Arts Camps, and STEM Camps, Social Studies and Language Camps, and Day Camps (I’m working on updating them all), I turned two years ago to my local friends and also the readers of the Madison Area and Community Facebook Page for their suggestions for Preschool and also Special Needs camps, and have now, freshly updated the list for 2019.

 London Day School, 10 Ridgedale Ave, Florham Park

 For details on the "Summer at London" camp, call the London Day School at (973)-377-0311.